chiemezie1/Aptos-Collectible-hub/Aptos-Backend/README.md

-# NFT Marketplace Smart Contract
+# 🖼️ NFT Marketplace Smart Contract

-This repository contains a comprehensive Move smart contract implementation for an NFT Marketplace built on the Aptos blockchain.
-The contract facilitates a wide range of functionalities, including minting, listing, purchasing, and managing NFTs.
-Additional features include support for auctions, royalty distributions, and configurable marketplace fees, ensuring a robust and user-friendly experience.
+Welcome to the comprehensive Move smart contract implementation for an NFT Marketplace built on the Aptos blockchain.
+This contract facilitates a wide range of functionalities, empowering creators and collectors in the digital asset space.

+## 🌟 Features

+- 🎨 Mint unique NFTs
+- 💰 List and sell NFTs
+- 🛒 Purchase NFTs
+- 🏆 Participate in auctions
+- 👑 Manage royalties
+- 🔧 Configurable marketplace fees

-## Table of Contents
+## 📚 Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Setup](#setup)